-Shared walls means it may be possible to hear what’s happening in your neighbor’s house—and vice versa.
+Shared walls mean it may be possible to hear what’s happening in your neighbor’s house, and vice versa.
 When you’re checking out houses, listen carefully to see how much sound travels from next door.
 (If you’re able to purchase an end unit, you’ll only have to worry about half the noise.)

 4. Check out the common areas

-If you’re planning to use the community gym or a game room, view them before you make the purchase so that you know what to expect.
+If you’re planning to use the community gym or a game room, view them before you make the purchase so you know exactly what you’re getting.

 5. Talk to your future neighbors

 It’s always a good idea to talk to potential neighbors when you’re considering buying a home.
 It’s particularly important when buying a townhouse, since you’ll be in closer proximity to them.
 Ask them what the vibe of the community is like, and if there are any HOA issues you should know about.

 6. Read the HOA rules

 Homeowners associations can restrict everything from the color of your door to whether you’re allowed to park in your own driveway (as opposed to your garage).
 Make sure you’re comfortable with the HOA rules — and the financial commitment — before you go ahead with a purchase in any community.